 Now, look, this is not some version of Martin Niemöller’s famous post-WWII words: “First they came for the socialists, and I did not speak out…” This should be a natural impulse for Latinos, to say something when you see something as egregious as cold-blooded murder.
 Latinos are people of empathy and common decency.

 But okay.
 Maybe that is not enough for you (in which case I shudder to think of how you’ll vote).
 So how about this: think about it as survival.

-A 2008 Pew Research Center study found that while African Americans and Latinos hold broadly favorable views of each other, Latinos were less likely to say the two groups got along well.
+A 2008 Pew Research Center study found that while African Americans and Latinos hold broadly favorable views of each other, Latinos are less likely to say the two groups get along well.
 Hispanics were also significantly more likely to say that inter-group relationships were strained.
 I wonder why.

 And yes, it is true that Black Americans believe we take jobs from them, and, come on, to some degree, we do.
 Because as I wrote last week, colorism is the close cousin of racism.
 Those who will reject a black person for the darkness of their skin, will “settle” for hiring a brown Latino, especially if they can hire him or her for less because of their undocumented status.

 That said, it is also true that some political leaders have worked hard to divide us and we’ve let them because we’ve always been told we are different.
 Our own history of racism against Afrolatinos has prepped us to be pitted into competition with African Americans.
 Against one another.

 Then there is the fear.
 Older Latinos, speaking little English when they got here, bought into the vision they saw on the news, in which it (still) sometimes feels like only black people commit crimes, and was even more obvious when I was in my twenties and thirties.
 And make no mistake, that vision takes lives.